What teenagers worry about: top teenage issues

-This activity helps your child notice worrying thoughts and then change them to more helpful ones.
-But remember some worry and stress is normal and helps to keep us motivated.
-Try to be supportive, thoughtful and warm while you help your child challenge his thinking:
+This activity helps your child notice worrying thoughts and stop them getting in the way.
+But remember worry and stress is normal and helps to keep us motivated.
+Try to be supportive, thoughtful and warm while you help your child manage their thinking:

-- If a particular event is very worrying for your child, first get her to write down all her thoughts about the event.
+- If a particular event is very worrying for your child, first get your child to say or write down a few thoughts about the event.
 For example, ‘I’m going to fail the maths exam’, ‘I’m really bad at maths’.

 This exercise needs practice.
 You can encourage your child to manage their worrying thoughts and get on with what they need to do by praising your child for having a go.

 If your child spends too much time thinking about negative events, it can lead to worry and stress.
-Positive thinking exercises can get your child in the habit of spending more time thinking about what has gone well and why.
+Appreciation, gratitude and positive thinking exercises can get your child in the habit of spending more time thinking about what has gone well and why.

-Your child could write down three things they’re grateful for or that went well in her day and how she helped to bring them about.
+Your child could write down three things they’re grateful for or that went well during the day.
 They don’t have to be big things.
 It might be hearing a bird sing outside, enjoying a sunny day, or spending time with a favourite person or pet.
 Helping your child notice these small things can increase your child’s happiness and wellbeing.

 Your child might need your help to contact a professional.

-You could encourage your child to visit the GP, who might be able to refer him to an adolescent psychologist.
-Your child could also talk over his worries with the school counsellor – school counsellors have specialist training in child and adolescent mental health.
+You could encourage your child to visit the GP, who can refer them to the right professional.
+Your child could also talk over their worries with the school counsellor – school counsellors have specialist training in child and adolescent mental health.
 Spiritual leaders or elders and youth workers (if your child goes to a local youth centre) can also help.